 Why you’ll love it

-Goat cheese is a surprisingly versatile ingredient since it's soft and spreadable, and people can't get enough of the signature creamy and tangy taste.
-I'm happy to oblige to make even more creative goat cheese recipes, especially since it's fantastic for making a cheesy pasta sauce like this one!
+Goat cheese is a surprisingly versatile ingredient since it’s soft and spreadable, and people can’t get enough of the signature creamy and tangy taste.
+I’m happy to oblige to make even more creative goat cheese recipes.
+It’s fantastic for making a cheesy pasta sauce!

-The sauce in this goat cheese gnocchi is just so tasty and irresistibly rich.
+The sauce in this goat cheese gnocchi is irresistibly rich.
 Tomatoes and fresh basil are the perfect duo to complement the cheese.
-I think you'll also appreciate how the gnocchi cooks right in the sauce, making this a wonderful one pan treat after work when you want a simple and comforting meal with minimal clean-up.
+The gnocchi cooks right in the sauce, making this a wonderful one pan treat after work when you want a simple meal with minimal clean-up.

 - Olive oil – for sautéing